goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 I wish I had better news for the lazy, but _human in the loop_ is the only sensible default when using AI.
 It is a significant risk to hand over maintenance of your product to a thing you do not control, with no hope of maintaining it yourself because the cost of understanding it became too steep to pay.

+Artificial intelligence is an aid, but one that will not reward passive participation the way many people hope it will.
 No tools or practices, however sophisticated, will build that understanding for you.
-They are aids and they will not reward passive participation the way many people hope they will.
+This is inevitable because they operate at least one level below of where the engineering value is.

-The best way I know is still to be involved in the process of creation.
+The best antidote I know is still to be involved in the process of creation.
 If you miss the opportunity, you can still rebuild the system in your head, or materially by rewriting its parts.[^rewrite]

 [^rewrite]: Or, if you're looking to take even bigger risks, [rewriting the whole](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

-I'm afraid you'll just have to put in the work.
+So I'm afraid you'll just have to put in the work.